Seagate/cortx-motr/doc/HLD-of-Catalogue-Service.md

 ```

 Deathrow catalogue contains all large catalogues which are in the process of being deleted.
-If the service crashes and restarts, it scans the deathrow and completes pending deletions.
+If the service fails and restarts, it scans the deathrow and completes pending deletions.
 In other words, deathrow is used for logical logging of catalogue deletions.

 GET	cfid, input: array of {key	rc, output: array of {exists, val}